scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

    often 2D in nature, a full 2-D fitting is required to accurately capture their shape.
 Image courtesy of S. J. Bailey. :label:`spectroperfectionism`

+Five years worth of image processing on a shared supercomputer should be as efficient as possible, both for the sake of the DESI project but also the many other users who share the NERSC systems.
+NESAP was tasked with improving the efficiency of the DESI code without rewriting the code in another language like C. In what follows we will present a case study that describes how a
-The purpose of this paper is to provide a case study that describes how a Python image processing pipeline was optimized for increased throughput of 5-7x on a high-performance system.
+Python image processing pipeline was optimized for increased throughput of 5-7x on a high-performance system.
 The workflow of using profiling tools to find candidate kernels for optimization and the techniques for speeding up these kernels will be described.
-The most successful method used to obtain speedup was just-in-time compiling using Numba; several successful examples will be provided.
+Two approaches to speeding up the code will be described: using Numba for Just in Time compilation, and restructuring the code to minimize the impact of calling expensive kernels.
 Parallelization strategies using MPI and Dask will be compared, and preliminary considerations for moving the code to GPUs will be discussed.

 Profiling the code to find problem spots
 ----------------------------------------

-Our first step in this study was to use profiling tools to take data on the code to determine places where it was worthwhile to spend our time.
+Our first step in this study was to use profiling tools to determine places in the DESI code where it was worthwhile to spend our time.
 We made heavy use of tools designed especially for Python.
 In general our process was to start with the simplest tools and then, when we knew what we were looking for, use the more complex tools.